Welcome to the

 A member of the Southern Shotokan Karate Association - SSKA

 At the TJSKA you will learn one of the oldest and most effective types of self-defence known.
 Traditional Japanese Shotokan Karate is very disciplined and all students must treat the art and fellow students with respect.
 It is especially important to remember that Karate is for self-defence and is not something with which to show off or seek confrontation.
-Classes are at Bracknell Leisure Centre on Monday & Friday evenings, Thameside Primary School in Caversham (Reading) on Saturday mornings & Wednesday evenings & at the King Alfred Leisure Centre in Brighton on Thursday evenings.

-We use the non-contact method of teaching.
+We use the non-contact style of karate.

 A normal lesson is usually broken down into 4 parts; -